BCDevOps/devops-platform-workshops/101-materials/Faciliator-Handbook.md

   - from the platform operations perspective you first need to have Openshift installed somewhere
   - this is not a development team task but it is important to know that your apps will be running inside of Kamloops data center on physical machines!

-### One or more docker contaienrs run as a unit: a pod
+### One or more docker containers run as a unit: a pod

   - the smallest deployable unit in Openshift/Kubernetes is a pod.